 Accurate identification of a patient is crucial to the delivery of healthcare.
 In the U.S, almost 200,000 people die every year due to medical errors, and 58 percent of these deaths result from errors related to identification.
 So, to deal with this problem, Heartlands Hospital in the UK has taken the help of Zebra Technologies for using wearable devices to improve patient identity management.

-The proposed solution from Zebra Technologies features printed wristbands with radio-frequency identification (RFID) tags which contains healthcare records and digital images and software with the capabilities of image processing.
+The proposed solution from Zebra Technologies features printed wristbands with radio-frequency identification (RFID) tags which contain healthcare records and digital images and software with the capabilities of image processing.
 The system requires doctors to scan the wristbands of patients using PDAs during the pre-surgery checks.
 This will put an end to misidentifications and provides up-to-date information on the well-being of a patient.
 The implementation of this solution helped the hospital in bringing the errors in identity to zero.

 Benefits of Wearables